Knowing When to Stop: Delay-Adaptive Spiking Neural Network Classifiers with Reliability Guarantees: Experiments

-Fig.~\ref{r5} reports the accuracy and latency for DC-SNN and SpikeCP with different target accuracy $p_{\rm targ}$ and number of checkpoints $|\mathcal{T}_s|$.
+Fig.~\ref{gesture} reports the accuracy and latency for DC-SNN and SpikeCP with different target accuracy $p_{\rm targ}$ and number of checkpoints $|\mathcal{T}_s|$ on the DVS128 Gesture dataset.
 In a manner consistent with the MNIST-DVS results, DC-SNN fails to meet the target accuracy, despite increasing the latency as $p_{\rm targ}$ increases.
 In contrast, SpikeCP is reliable, providing a negative reliability gap for all values $p_{\rm targ}$.
 Furthermore, increasing the number of checkpoints, $|\mathcal{T}_s|$, the latency of SpikeCP decreases, since the SNN has more, earlier, choices of times at which to stop inference.

+In Fig.~\ref{cifar10}, we demonstrate the accuracy and normalized latency of SpikeCP and DC-SNN as a function of the target accuracy $p_{\rm targ}$ and of the number of checkpoints $|\mathcal{T}_s|$ on the CIFAR-10 dataset.
+The general conclusions reached from the analysis of these results are aligned with the insights obtained from the experiments reported on the MNIST-DVS dataset and DVS128 Gesture dataset.
+In particular, SpikeCP is seen to guarantee reliability regardless of the target accuracy and of the number of checkpoints, while DC-SNN cannot meet the target accuracy.
+Furthermore, the inference latency decreases with a larger number of checkpoints due to the larger granularity of the stopping times allowed for SpikeCP and due to the larger Bonferroni correction imposed for each checkpoint time.